tstrizhakova/tstrizhakova/README.md

 ## About me :information_desk_person:

 :v: I am an aspiring Data Scientist from Saint Petersburg, Russia.
-I am proficient with Python, SQL and several DS and ML libraries among which are Pandas, PyTorch, OpenCV and more.
+I am proficient with Python, SQL and several DS and ML libraries among which are Pandas, NumPy, PyTorch, OpenCV and more.

 ✨ My passion to explore and try new things in different directions led me to get experience in Data Analysis, Image Processing, NLP and GAN, but I prefer working with VR and NLP.